-The 10 Best City Hotels in Africa and the Middle East
+The 10 Best City Hotels in North Africa and the Middle East

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
 Properties were classified as city or resort based on their locations and amenities.

 Related: The World's Best Awards 2019